Hastingwood: Governance

-Hastingwood is represented at Westminster by Robert Halfon, MP for Harlow.
-This is considered a marginal constituency but since 2010 has become increasingly Conservative.
+Hastingwood is represented at Westminster by Chris Vince, MP for Harlow.
+This is a marginal constituency, it was held by Labour from 1997 to 2010 and the Conservatives from 2010 until 2024, when it was retaken by Labour.
 Locally it is a strongly Conservative area with the Conservatives winning 60% of the vote in 2015's local elections.

 Hastingwood is represented at the Essex County Council by the Conservative county councillor for North Weald and Nazeing, having won the 2017 election with 78.5% of the vote, followed by Labour with 12.7%.

 On the district council, Hastingwood is represented by one currently Independent councillor.
 Re-election for the position is in 2019.
 Hastingwood is one of the seats on the Epping Forest District Council to have only one councillor.

 The village is governed by a parish council.
 The parish council covers the North Weald Bassett parish and represents the settlements of North Weald, Thornwood, Hastingwood, Tyler's Green and Foster Street.
 Fifteen unelected councillors are part of the council.
 The council manages such things as local cemeteries, green space, recreational grounds, and allotments.